taylorrohrich/MSDS_SERA_capstone/README.md

 - Data
   - Ignored Directory, where python files will assume the csv files will be read from
-- Cleaning
+- Stata Replication
-  - Replication of STATA cleaning in python.
+  - Replication of STATA cleaning and randomization in python.
 It includes:
-    - Scripts
+    - scripts
       - This is where the actualy python cleaning code is
     - utils.py
       - This is where generic functions will go, broken down by portion of the pipeline